Welcome to The Ultimate Phalanx

 This deck has evolved over the past seven years or so and will continue to do so.
 The following cards were considered but not added (yet):

-• Sun Titan: this deck has many built-in redundancies, so recursion is not really needed; I dropped this in favor of something that added to the general game-plan.
+• Sun Titan: this deck has many built-in redundancies, so recursion is not really needed; dropped this in favor of something that added to the general game-plan.

-I appreciate the time you took to read my primer.
+Appreciate the time you took to read this primer.
 Hopefully it was entertaining and useful to you.
 If so, feel free to leave a +1 and/or feedback of any kind in the comments below.
 Thanks again!

 Suggestions